publicdocs/uscode/assets/md/titles/usc51/us/usc/t51/stV/ch509/m__us_usc_t51_s50915.md

         (1)

-         To the extent provided in advance in an appropriation law or to the extent additional legislative authority is enacted providing for paying claims in a compensation plan submitted under subsection (d) of this section, the Secretary of Transportation shall provide for the payment by the United States Government of a successful claim (including reasonable litigation or settlement expenses) of a third party against a licensee or transferee under this chapter, a contractor, subcontractor, or customer of the licensee or transferee, or a contractor or subcontractor of a customer, but not against a space flight participant, resulting from an activity carried out under the license issued or transferred under this chapter for death, bodily injury, or property damage or loss resulting from an activity carried out under the license.
+         To the extent provided in advance in an appropriation law or to the extent additional legislative authority is enacted providing for paying claims in a compensation plan submitted under subsection (d) of this section, the Secretary of Transportation shall provide for the payment by the United States Government of a successful claim (including reasonable litigation or settlement expenses) of a third party against a person described in paragraph (3)(A) resulting from an activity carried out under the license issued or transferred under this chapter for death, bodily injury, or property damage or loss resulting from an activity carried out under the license.
 However, claims may be paid under this section only to the extent the total amount of successful claims related to one launch or reentry—

             (A) is more than the amount of insurance or demonstration of financial responsibility required under [section 50914(a)(1)(A) of this title][/us/usc/t51/s50914/a/1/A]; and

             (B) is not more than $1,500,000,000 (plus additional amounts necessary to reflect inflation occurring after January 1, 1989) above that insurance or financial responsibility amount.

         (2) The Secretary may not provide for paying a part of a claim for which death, bodily injury, or property damage or loss results from willful misconduct by the licensee or transferee.
 To the extent insurance required under [section 50914(a)(1)(A) of this title][/us/usc/t51/s50914/a/1/A] is not available to cover a successful third party liability claim because of an insurance policy exclusion the Secretary decides is usual for the type of insurance involved, the Secretary may provide for paying the excluded claims without regard to the limitation contained in section 50914(a)(1).

+        (3)

+            (A)

+             A person described in this subparagraph is—

+                (i) a licensee or transferee under this chapter;

+                (ii) a contractor, subcontractor, or customer of the licensee or transferee;

+                (iii) a contractor or subcontractor of a customer; or

+                (iv) a space flight participant.

+            (B) Clause (iv) of subparagraph (A) ceases to be effective September 30, 2025.

     (b)  __Notice, Participation, and Approval__  __.—__